Report: Power lines sparked massive Southern California fire

 The investigation was conducted by fire officials in both counties along with the California Department of Forestry and Fire Protection.

-Investigators said the Thomas fire first began as two separate blazes that joined together.
-They determined the utility was responsible for both ignitions.

-Edison previously acknowledged its equipment likely started one of the two fires.

-Victims claimed in lawsuits that losses from the blaze and flooding were due to negligence by Edison, which has said it will work with insurance companies to handle the claims.
+Victims said in lawsuits that losses from the blaze and flooding were due to negligence by SCE, which has said it will work with insurance companies to handle the claims.
 The utility is protected from going bankrupt over the disasters, thanks to a law signed last year that passes excess liability costs on to utility customers.

 Follow Weber at https://twitter.com/WeberCM

-Note: This story has been corrected to state that 85, not 86, people were killed in the Northern California wildfire.